madeleinejohanson/UrbanCoDe/README.md

 <br> insert gif of toggle <br>
 Next, using the tag property from the GeoJSON file, we can extract the text describing aspects of the building and place them in a pop up when a certain area is clicked.
 <br> insert gif of click <br>
 Next we will create a tool in gh to generate built forms in accordance to gov regulations, which will show iterations of potential builds on opportunity sites.
-When these iterations are exported, their display can be toggled on and off in the website to show clients/gov/the community possible urban configurations that abide by the rules of the council. (psudocode)
+When these iterations are exported, their display can be toggled on and off in the website to show clients/gov/the community possible urban configurations that abide by the rules of the council. <br>
+built forms - opportunity sites/hob/fsr - blocks on map <br>
+buildform setbacks & deatiled form generation - creating detailed 'envelopes' of space on oppotunity sites